RE

 Our archive shows original documents for Ruby.

-1966 BRISTOL RE sale brochure
+BRISTOL RE brochure 1966

 Bristol built most of the RE chassis themselves, in their own foundry & chassis assembly line.

-British companies that supplied parts to Bristol, for RE chassis construction:
+British companies that supplied parts to Bristol for RE chassis construction:

 • Burman – steering boxes.